a20351766/udo.1.4.0/docs/source/developapps/connectionprofile.md

 11: # [Optional].
 Analogous to HTTP, properties with an "x-" prefix are deemed
 12: # "application-specific", and ignored by the gateway.
 For example, property
 13: # "x-type" with value "hlfv1" was originally used to identify a connection
-14: # profile for Fabric 1.x rather than 0.x.
+14: # profile for UDO 1.x rather than 0.x.
 15: #
 16: x-type: "hlfv1"
 17: #